harrigo/crosssell-checkout/README.md

 # crosssell-checkout
-Crosssell step on magento 2 checkout
+Adds an additional step into the magento 2 checkout which includes the Crosssell block.